-The best Discover card for bad credit is definitely the Discover it Secured Credit Card.
+The best Discover card for bad credit is definitely the Discover it® Secured Credit Card.
 In fact, it’s really the only Discover card that you can count on getting despite a bad credit score.
-Here’s how it works: when you apply, you place a security deposit of at least $200, which will become your credit line if you’re approved.
-This refundable deposit acts as collateral for Discover, reducing their risk and explaining why it’s so easy to get approved.
+Here’s how it works: When you apply, you place a security deposit of at least $200, which will become your credit line if you’re approved.
+This refundable deposit acts as collateral for Discover, reducing their risk.

-Discover it Secured is the best Discover card for bad credit because:
+The Discover it® Secured Credit Card is the best Discover card for bad credit because:

 You won’t pay an annual fee.
 This card is free to have.
-There’s no foreign transaction fee either.
+There’s a 0% foreign transaction fee.
 But do keep in mind that you’ll have to temporarily part with at least $200 to make the security deposit.

 There are rewards.
-It’s unusual for a secured card to have rewards, but Discover it Secured does.
-You get 2% cash back on your first $1,000 of purchases at gas stations and restaurants each quarter.
-Everything else gets 1% cash back.
-And at the end of your first year, your rewards for the year are matched by Discover.
+It’s unusual for a secured card to have rewards, but the Discover it® Secured Credit Card does.
+You get 2% cash back at gas stations and restaurants (up to $1,000 spent each quarter combined), and 1% back on all other purchases.

 Credit-building potential is equal to unsecured.
 There’s no difference in the way secured cards and unsecured cards report information to the credit bureaus.

 You can increase your credit limit.
-Anytime after getting your first monthly statement, you can call Discover at 1-800-347-3085 to add to your security deposit.
+Any time after getting your first monthly statement, you can call Discover at (800) 347-3085 to add to your security deposit.
 Your credit line will increase by the amount of this additional deposit.

 Graduation to unsecured is possible.
-After you’ve had it Secured for at least 8 months, Discover will review your credit every so often.
+After you’ve had Discover it® Secured Credit Card for at least 7 months, Discover will review your credit every so often.
 They might decide to refund your security deposit and transition you to an unsecured card.

-Definitely the secured card.
+Definitely the Discover it® Secured Credit Card.
 If you have really bad credit, secured cards are the only ones you can get.
-The Discover card doesn't charge annual fees, and even has cash back rewards, so I think that would be your best bet.
+The Discover it® Secured Credit Card card doesn't charge annual fees, and even has cash back rewards, so I think that would be your best bet.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.